Chapter 10: Managing for Extreme Weather

 An infographic showing increases in days per year with temperatures over 95 degrees Fahrenheit, since 1901 and projecting to 2100.

-Iowa weather has also become variable and extreme in recent decades, including more days with extreme heat (see Figure 10.2) and higher rainfall intensity (see Figure 10.3), and this trend is expected to continue in Iowa and worldwide.
+Iowa’s weather has also become variable and extreme in recent decades, including more days with extreme heat (see Figure 10.2) and higher rainfall intensity (see Figure 10.3).
+This trend is expected to continue in Iowa and worldwide.

 The outcomes of these continued changes in weather conditions, such as an increase in the duration of the growing season for native plants, flooding, erosion, dry conditions, and advantageous conditions for invasive species, can impact integrated roadside vegetation management (IRVM) practices.
 For example, plant hardiness zones, which are set by the United States Department of Agriculture to indicate which plants can survive the coldest expected temperatures felt during the year in a given place, are getting warmer (see Figure 10.4).
 Scientists are projecting the following additional direct and indirect weather-related impacts in Iowa in the coming years.